 The Luxembourgish VET system is organised in a unit and modular based system where each module’s competences are assessed individually by the VET teacher or in-company trainer in charge.
 VET programmes leading to a DT or a DAP include a final national test organised as an integrated project corresponding to a real or simulated working situation.
 The official VET certifications are issued by the National Authority for Vocational Certification.

 There are two federally recognised formal initial VET qualifications in Switzerland, the Federal VET Diploma for 3-year and 4-year VET programmes and the Federal VET Certificate for 2-year VET programmes.
+Intermediary examinations and grades are displayed in reports from the vocational school.
 Federal diplomas and certificates are awarded after successful completion of the qualification procedure at the end of the apprenticeship.
-Intermediary examinations and grades are displayed in reports from the vocational school.
-The Federal Vocational Baccalaureate (FVB) is an additional examination to attain direct access to Universities of Applied Sciences.
+In addition apprentices in 3-year and 4-year VET-programmes may achieve the Federal Vocational Baccalaureate (FVB) if the pass an additional examination.
+The courses for an FVB might be taken during or after the 3-year or 4-year VET-programme and it allows for further studies at a University of Applied Sciences.